sparshsah/foggy-ml/README.md

 # Style notes

+- In the interest of making this package feature-complete yet self-contained, we've included a `util` module that in a formal organization would have been better as a separate standalone package.

 - Many readers will see this code and instinctively want to refactor from functional to OOP.
 Resist this urge.